Weeping relatives receive bodies of South Korean climbers

 "What can a living person say to the deceased," an emotional Lee In-jung, president of the Asia Alpine Association, said to reporters at the airport.
 "They will be climbing the Himalayas again (in the afterlife)."

-The Corean Alpine Club had previously identified the other Koreans as Yu Yeong-jik, Im Il-jin, Jeong Jun-mo and Lee Jae-hoon.
+The other Koreans who died were Yu Yeong-jik, Im Il-jin, Jeong Jun-mo and Lee Jae-hoon.
 Yu was reportedly in charge of equipment for the team.
 Im was a filmmaker who specialized in documentaries of mountain climbers.
-South Korea's Yonhap news agency said senior CAC member Jeong wasn't part of Kim's climbing team but was visiting the others at base camp.
+South Korea's Yonhap news agency said Jeong, a senior member of the Corean Alpine Club, wasn't part of Kim's climbing team but was visiting the others at base camp.

-The toll of nine made the storm Nepal's deadliest climbing disaster since 2015, when 19 people were killed at Mount Everest base camp by an avalanche triggered by an earthquake that devastated the country.
+The nine fatalities made the storm Nepal's deadliest climbing disaster since 2015, when 19 people were killed at Mount Everest base camp by an avalanche triggered by an earthquake that devastated the country.
 The previous year, an avalanche above Everest's base camp killed 16 Nepalese Sherpa guides.

-Nepalese officials said they would push the government to improve weather warnings to minimize future deaths.
+Nepalese officials said they will push the government to improve weather warnings to minimize future deaths.